 “Good bye, Cleopatra,” I said.

 Cleopatra raced off to Miles and her humans.
 I turned to my family.
-Winona stood weakly on her paws, tail in the grass, and her ears were drooped to the sides of her head.
+Winona stood weakly on her paws, tail in the grass.
+Her ears drooped to the sides of her head.
 I nuzzled my cheek up against hers as my mother circled her, examining her wounds.
 My mother looked at Winona’s scratched up face and whined, then licked her nose.
-Then, together, we set off through the grass toward our den.
+Together, we set off through the grass toward our den.
 Me, my mother, and my sister in between us.